 Whichever current you decide to flow with should start with a conversation between you and your partner.
 Communication is key to any strong relationship.
 What to include in the conversation depends entirely on the partnership and the main issues at hand, but some good starting points include...

-Determine your ideals, but stay grounded and realistic: Talk about what a good, healthy relationship looks and feels like to you.
+Talk about what a good, healthy relationship looks and feels like to you, vs what red flags you might see.
 Then talk about what your current relationship looks and feels like, then try to see if you can connect the two.
 Everyone has their own ideals and often times they can be unrealistic.
 Communicate what specific areas you’d like to see each other improve, but keep your expectations rational.
 No one can change overnight.
 No one can become superhuman.
 Another thing to ask is what the future of your relationship looks like.
 Where would you like to see it go?
 Does either of you foresee an end?

 Throughout your discussion, some harder topics may come up.
 One possible solution that may be hard to swallow is maybe it is better for both of you to go solo.
 Some people don’t and can’t last in a relationship forever, and at some point, you have to ask if the work you’re both putting in is worth it.
 Relationship researcher Dr. John Gottman has discovered a “golden ratio” for long-lasting relationships.
 He observed that pairings must have a 5:1 ratio of positive interactions to negative interactions for their relationship to be successful.
 Try tracking your ratio.
 Positive interactions don’t necessarily need to be overwhelming acts of love, but instead could be laughing together during a funny movie.
 Negative interactions also don’t have to be extreme.
 They could be something like a simple passive-aggressive remark that made the other upset.
 If you notice your ratio is skewed toward the negative side, try discussing that, identify if your negative interactions follow any patterns, and try to see if they can be avoided or turned into positive interactions.
 If not, it may be in both your interests to end the relationship.